cliffhall/mcp-multicore/README.md

 * [ ] Retrieve resource from a server
 * [ ] List prompts on a server
 * [ ] Get prompt from a server

+### Build the Dashboard's data access interface
+Data is in a schema'd JSON format with a JSONRPC message bodies.
+* [ ] Consider OpenTelemetry format with Jaeger Tracing
+* [ ] Web interface
+* [ ] REST API

 # Meet The Cores
 ## Gateway Core